 Reasons to avoid

-Mint Mobile delivers great network performance on the T-Mobile LTE and 5G network.
+Now owned by T-Mobile, Mint Mobile delivers great network performance on that Big Three carrier's LTE and 5G network.
 Mint has four basic plans with 4GB, 10GB, 15GB, or unlimited (35GB) of high-speed data.
 Every Mint Mobile plan comes with unlimited talk and text in the U.S. with free calls to Mexico and Canada.
 5G is included for free where available, including Ultra Capacity 5G.
 On top of that, this plan comes with 5GB of hotspot data to share with your other devices.

 While Mint asserts that most people don't need unlimited data, signing up for its unlimited plan is one of the best ways to prove that thanks to a feature called unliMINTed.
 When it comes time to renew, Mint Mobile will recommend the plan that makes the most sense for you if it turns out you don't use that much data.
 Mint also gives you another way to save with big discounts available to those willing to buy six or 12 months of service upfront.
 Best of all, if you're not sure if Mint is a good fit, you can try your first three months for the 12-month rate.

-Mint Mobile allows you to bring the whole family with Mint Family.
+Mint Mobile also allows you to bring the whole family with Mint Family.
 Mint Family allows one user to manage all of the lines on the account from one place, and you can choose a mix of whatever plans make the most sense.
 There is no multi-line discount, however.
-Finally, as we found in our Mint Mobile review, just about any unlocked phone thanks to using the T-Mobile network, so if you've paid off your phone, there's a good chance you can bring it to Mint.

 Verizon 5G Play More